Essential Dog Tricks for a Fun & Safe Dog Park Visit

 Another way to ensure your canine companion’s safety is to protect them from unseen threats, such as transmissible diseases.
 Depending on your chosen dog park’s rules, they may or may not require canine vaccinations.
 In any case, boosting your pup’s immunity with complete canine vaccines is a preventive measure against transmissible diseases.

-If you have specific questions about canine vaccines or teaching dog tricks and commands, consult your local veterinarian.
-As for Denver pet parents, we’re here to help!
+If you have specific questions about canine vaccines or teaching dog tricks and commands, we’re here to help!

-Sploot Veterinary Care is a primary & urgent care veterinary clinic with multiple locations in Denver, Colorado.
-Our modern clinics are open daily, from 10 am to 10 pm.
+Sploot Veterinary Care is a primary & urgent care veterinary clinic with multiple locations in Denver & Chicago.
+Our modern clinics are open daily, for extended hours.
 Schedule your appointment online or come on in for a walk-in appointment!

 Till next time, we’re with you every pounce of the way!